 - What makes your child feel worthwhile?
 Your approval or the approval of others?

-Become an objective viewer of your child’s life.
+Become an objective view of your child’s life.
 There are no reliable signs of sex offender personality other than the usual indicators of criminality.
-Rather looking for behavioural patterns that occur repetitively, helps a parent decide when to restrict access to a child.
+Rather looking for behavioural patterns that occur repetitively helps parents decide when to restrict a child.

 Example: A grandfather who loves to bathe children or who wants to be alone with them puts children in risky circumstances.
 Beware of adults or older teens who find excuses to physically touch children through spankings, massages, back rubs and wrestling.

 Get to know the children who are your child’s friends.

 Get vocal about how you would handle disclosure – sex crimes thrive on secrecy and denial.
 Your family and friends should know how you will handle indications of sexual victimization of your children.
 Your children need to know how and why you would handle the sexual and criminal activity.

 Last but not least: Don’t recycle sex offenders.
 Have them prosecuted to the full extent of the law.
 Stand together on this as a family and a community.

 8 Things to teach your kids in addition to personal sex education:

 Talks about safety and protecting oneself against criminals should start young and carry on right through a child’s life.
 In the beginning, the talks will be simple and short – 10 minutes at most.
 The way a child deals with issues of safety changes as he develops and matures.